Mishaps in the Pacific

 Edited By Jonblair On: 05/28/2018

-NOTE: Check out the video below which shows when things go wrong (and they can) during flight operations at sea:
+NOTE: Check out the video below which shows when things go wrong (and they can and do) during flight operations at sea: